michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0058.md

 - adj: tolerant and forgiving under provocation
 - adj: able to tolerate environmental conditions or physiological stress
 ### Family
-tolerant: intolerant, toleranter, tolerantly+;intolerance: intolerances;intolerant: intolerance, intolerantly
+- tolerant: intolerant, toleranter, tolerantly+
+- intolerance: intolerances
+- intolerant: intolerance, intolerantly
 ### Examples
 - “What is really interesting here is why the authorities are so tolerant,” Verkhovsky said.
 - China’s middle class is increasingly less tolerant of the deadly air, and in December tens of thousands of “smog refugees” decamped to clearer skies.